Where do hurricanes occur?

 Many travelers overlook the Eastern Pacific hurricane season primarily because more people travel in and encounter the hurricanes of the Caribbean instead.

-Hurricane risks in the East Pacific
+Hurricane Risks in the East Pacific

 The western coast of Mexico is also subject to hurricanes and is just as closely monitored by weather experts and cruise line operators.
 Cruise ports such as Acapulco and Puntarenas have suffered serious hurricane damage in the past.

-Hurricanes in the Southern hemisphere
+Hurricanes in the Southern Hemisphere

 Australia, New Zealand and Hawaii also get their share of tropical cyclones each year.
 The southern hemisphere’s seasons are the opposite of those in the northern, of course, and their hurricane season peaks in March and April.